 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a game that suggest you might be a redneck if you like shooting aliens, a new entry in the sports manager genre, a shifted take on the jumping platformer, and a game about keeping balls in the air.
+Today we've got an action RPG, a dungeon crawler RPG, and...
 Read More

 Feedly began as a free service, but once the company really started to ramp up its efforts to create the next Google Reader, they introduced a monthly fee to go with it.
 Users can subscribe to use Feedly for $5 a month, or they can get it for a discounted price of $45 a year.
 When the company first rolled out this plan, they gave away $99 lifetime subscriptions to the first 5,000 people who claimed them.
 Read More

 What's that smell?
 No, that isn't grandma in the kitchen, frying up a football team-sized supply of bacon and eggs.
 That's your smartphone letting you know that it's time to wake up.
 And those roses you caught a trace of yesterday?
 That was supposed to be your reminder to pick up an anniversary card and some flowers on the way home from work, but the alarm obviously didn't get the job done.
 Read More